vEnhance/1802/r02.typ

   I was thinking to myself about what I needed to say for today, and I realized I didn't actually know how to prove this either!
-  I was walking from Charles/MGH, which is a 15-minute walk, and it took the whole time to figure out how to prove it.
+  I was walking from Charles/MGH, which is a 15-minute walk, and it took the whole time to figure out a proof.

   I typed up the proof in #url("https://web.evanchen.cc/1802.html") if you want to see it.
   Poonen proves this using the law of cosines, but it's tricky.